-10. Send the granules for bulk testing to Quality Control Department for assay of Active Ingredients.
+Send the granules for bulk testing to the Quality Control Department for assay of Active Ingredients.

-Shift all the granules for compression to Tablet Compression Machine 27 Stations by operating it as per its SOP and collect the compressed tablets in Stainless Steel Container.
+Shift all the granules for compression to Tablet Compression Machine 27 Stations by operating it and collecting the compressed tablets in a Stainless Steel Container.

-Transfer all the tablets to Tablet inspection machine and sort out the defected tablet by operating it as per its SOP and collect the selected tablets in Stainless Steel Container.
+Transfer all the tablets to the Tablet inspection machine and sort out the defective tablets by operating it and collecting the selected tablets in a Stainless Steel Container.

-Shift the inspected tablets to blister section and blister pack them using Triple Track Blister Packing Machine by operating it as per its SOP .
+Shift the inspected tablets to the blister section and blister pack them using the Triple Track Blister Packing Machine by operating it.